percona/percona-server/doc/source/tokudb/removing_tokudb.rst

 ..
 Important::

-   Starting with Percona Server for MySQL :ref:`8.0.28-19`, the TokuDB storage engine is no longer supported.
+   Starting with :ref:`8.0.28-19`, the TokuDB storage engine is no longer supported.
 We have removed the storage engine from the installation packages and disabled the storage engine in our binary builds.

-   Starting with Percona Server for MySQL :ref:`8.0.26-16`, the binary builds and packages include but disable the TokuDB storage engine plugins.
+   Starting with :ref:`8.0.26-16`, the binary builds and packages include but disable the TokuDB storage engine plugins.
 The ``tokudb_enabled`` option and the ``tokudb_backup_enabled`` option control the state of the plugins and have a default setting of ``FALSE``.
 The result of attempting to load the plugins are the plugins fail to initialize and print a deprecation message.

    We recommend :ref:`migrate-myrocks`.
 To enable the plugins to migrate to another storage engine, set the ``tokudb_enabled`` and ``tokudb_backup_enabled`` options to ``TRUE`` in your ``my.cnf`` file and restart your server instance.
 Then, you can load the plugins.